-Anadarko Mozambique Area 1 (AMA1) recently teamed up with the Mozambican Ministry of Education and Human Development and the Canadian non-governmental organization, CODE, to further develop educators in Cabo Delgado and three other provinces in the east African nation.
+Anadarko Mozambique Area 1 (AMA1) teamed up with the Mozambican Ministry of Education and Human Development and the Canadian non-governmental organization, CODE, to further develop educators in Cabo Delgado and three other provinces in the east African nation.

 Our support for The Better Education Through Teacher Training and Empowerment for Results (BETTER) Project funded a two-day workshop with content and language specialists to develop high-quality concept books and supplementary materials.

 The Institute of Teachers Training workshop served as a forum for about 50 educators, publishers, writers and illustrators to identify culture specificities from each of the target provinces, like gender equality and safe schooling environments, and incorporate them into the publications.

 The Partnership's involvement will help print more than 60,000 copies in six different languages of the publication to further promote reading interests and an overall culture of reading in Mozambique.

 The Mozambican areas of Niassa, Tete and Maputo are also set to benefit from this project, which is being implemented by Mozambican NGO, Associação Progresso.